 Interest Rate Hikes, the Dollar, and Gold

-An investor should buy stocks when the Federal reserve rates go up.
+An investor should buy stocks when the target Federal funds rate goes up.
 When prices rise in a specific property, it boosts its currency.
-When other currencies are more critical, gold prices rise and fall.
+When other currencies are more critical, the rate hike marked gold’s prices rise and fall.
 A drop in inflation will also raise gold prices.

 There are numerous options available.
-Investors may take action if they feel that a business is impacted by an economic environment.
+Investors may take action if they feel that a business is impacted by an interest rate environment.
 They may also react too much because there are so many real-time information cycles.

 Historical Gold Prices and Interest Rates